 Pick your weapon and slay Ingratitude before it drowns you in an unproductive, stress-inducing swamp of suckery.

 Gratitude and motivation are close.
-As soon as you’re grateful for the things around you it will become easy to motivate your actions.
+As soon as you’re grateful for the things around you it becomes easy to motivate your actions.
 Remember while you do any of these exercises that the whole point is to feel grateful.
 If you’re not feeling it then it’s useless.
-Notice what happens to your motivation when Ingratitude as been slain – it’s right here.
+Notice what happens to your motivation when Ingratitude as been slain–it’s right here.

 We love to make stories.
 Humans thrive on the narratives we create.
 Sometimes we don’t treat ourselves well in our stories though.
 We assume that a highlight somebody shared represents their entire life.
 We assume that their creation is better than ours because they have talent we could never have.
 We assume people like them because they were born likable.
 We want their things, their partners, their experiences, their lives.